Spay/Neuter Clinic: FAQ's

 What if I don't have a printer to print off my Credit Card Slip?

 You will be able to request a form from our staff and fill it out in the parking lot.
+For security reasons, please do not email your credit card slip to us.

 Why do I always have to leave a message when calling the Spay/Neuter Clinic?